sameearif/dumplings/public/to-bert-with-roberta-p1/index.md

 <div style={{ textAlign: 'center', fontSize: '12px', marginTop: '-20px' }}>
   Figure 2: *The architecture of encoder-only model*
 </div>
+The first image in Figure 2 presents the encoder only architecture with one encoder block.
+The second image presents the BERT and RoBERTa architecture with multiple encoder blocks stacked on top of each other.

 #### 1. Input Embeddings
 Each word in the input sequence is first converted into tokens.
 BERT and RoBERTa use a WordPiece<sup>[3]</sup> tokenizer, which splits words into subwords or characters, particularly for rare or out-of-vocabulary words.